AI Code Recording Features

 Nodarama Verbatim is a local desktop application.
 It runs on your machine, not in the cloud — your project files never leave your system unless you choose to share them.

-• Browser: Chrome or Chromium-based browser for the Go Extension (when available)
+- Browser: Chrome or Chromium-based browser for AUX workflows

-• Local AI (optional): LM Studio for local model support — no cloud required
+- Local AI optional: LM Studio for local model support

-• Disk: ~200MB for the app, plus your project files
+- Disk: app files plus your project files

 Common Questions